Top 5 Causes of a Burning Type of Pain in the Heels

 The sixth likely cause of a burning sensation in the heel would be tight calf muscles — those of the gastrocnemius and soleus muscles.

-Tightness in these muscles can actually lead to plantar fasciitis.
+Tightness in these muscles can actually lead to plantar fasciitis, which is notorious for a sensation of burning in the heel.

 Joseph Ciccone’s practice focuses on numerous musculoskeletal conditions, including management of chronic and acute injuries, and surgical rehabilitation.